ishratumar/upskill-frontend/html-best-practices.md

 </html>
 ```
   ## 4. Always close or self-close the tags
-    To avoid encountering validation errors, always remember to have a closing tag for every tag you create.
+   To avoid validation errors, always remember that every tag you write needs a closing tag.
   ```
   <h1>Heading 1</h1>
   <p>Paragraph Text</p>
   <img src="example.jpg" alt="Example Image" />
   ```
   ## 5. Don't use inline styles
-It may seem like an easy route to place styling in line with the code instead of creating an external style sheet.
-However, inline styles are not a good coding practice because it makes it harder to update and maintain a website.
+It might seem easier to style with the inline code rather than creating an external style file.
+Inline styles are not a suggested coding technique, though, as they make websites more challenging to manage and update.
-Instead, keep your styles separate from your HTML mark-up.

 ```
 <!DOCTYPE html>